 Vegetable & Herb Gardening

-Years ago a company named Ecoscraps reached out to us and asked us to plant a vegetable garden with their products.
+Years ago a company named Ecoscraps reached out to us and asked us to plant a vegetable and herb garden with their products.
 We knew NOTHING about a vegetable garden but, it seemed like a great idea.

 My husband and son built a raised bed and we planted a few things.
 The tomatoes are all that really worked for us.
 But, we were thrilled.